Although I personally loved Trunk Club, they are no longer in business.

 That said, items typically cost $60 or more, so this isn’t for you if you’re looking for a more affordable stylist subscription.

-Nuuly is a bit different from Trunk Club and their closest competitors, but we believe it’s worth mentioning!
-Instead of sending you items to purchase, this is a rental subscription created by the founders of Free People and Urban Outfitters.
+Nuuly is a bit different from Trunk Club and its closest competitors, but I believe it’s worth mentioning as this is honestly my favorite clothing subscription.
+Instead of sending you items to purchase, this is a clothing rental subscription created by the founders of Free People and Urban Outfitters.

 For $88 per month, you receive five items you can wear as much as you want.
 Once the month is over, you send it back for your next set of items.
 Simple and fun!